Archdiocese of New York: 1825 to 1840

-To replace Connolly, Pope Leo XII in 1826 named Reverend John Dubois as the next bishop of New York.
+To replace Connolly, Pope Leo XII in 1826 named John Dubois as the next Bishop of New York.
 At the time of his consecration, the diocese had 18 priests, 12 churches and a Catholic population of 150,000.
 Dubois faced a primarily Irish Catholic population that was not happy over the Vatican appointing a French bishop.
 Desperately needing a seminary to prepare more priests, Dubois spent two years in Europe trying to raise funds.
 Back in New York, Dubois built his first seminary in Nyack in 1833, but it burned down the next year.
 He later opened another seminary in Lafargeville in northern New York.
 He also fought a long battle with the trustees of the first St. Patrick's Cathedral over administration of that facility.

-In 1837, at Dubois' request, Pope Gregory XVI appointed Reverend John J. Hughes as coadjutor bishop of New York to assist the ailing bishop.
-Unlike previous Catholic leaders in New York, Hughes did not try to build bonds with Protestant leaders and was very willing to fight for what he deemed as the rights of Catholics.
+In 1837, Pope Gregory XVI appointed John J. Hughes as coadjutor bishop of New York at Dubois' request, Unlike previous Catholic leaders in New York, Hughes did not try to build bonds with Protestant leaders and was very willing to fight for what he deemed as the rights of Catholics.

 In 1840, Hughes started a campaign to persuade the Public School Society, which ran the public schools in New York City, to allocated seven schools for Catholic students and teachers.
 Hughes argued Catholics students in the existing schools were being forced to hear readings from the Protestant King James Bible.
 When the Society refused, he started lobbying the State of New York to subsidize Catholic schools.

 In 1841, Hughes founded St. John's College in the Bronx.
 Later to become Fordham University, St. John's was the first Catholic institution of higher learning in the Northeastern United States.
-Realizing that the Lafargeville seminary was too distant, Hughes that same year moved it to the new St. John's campus.
+Realizing that the Lafargeville seminary was too distant from New York City, Hughes that same year moved it to the new St. John's campus.
 Despite Hughes' lobbying, the New York State Legislature passed the Maclay Act in 1842, which prohibited public funding of religious schools.